aholachek/react-animation-comparison/README.md

 # What's the most developer-friendly React animation library?

-I've updated this repo for 2018, adding `popmotion-pose` and `react-spring` examples, updating `react-transition-group` from V1 to V2, and revising the other examples as necessary.

 ### The Goal: to replicate this animation on entering and exiting react components:

 ![example animation](./src/assets/react-animation-comparison.gif)